 Speaking of Costs

 Everyone always looks at the costs of an item before considering to purchase it.
-Is it worth your hard earned cash?
+Is it worth your hard-earned cash?
 Well, I have found that the average price range for this Sunlu M1 is as low as $15.99 and as high as $34.99, and those are great!
-We all believe that you get what you pay for though.
-If its cheap in price, it must be cheap in quality.
+We all believe that you get what you pay for, though.
+If it’s cheap, it must be reasonable in quality.
 Right?

 For a first time user, it is always a good idea to use the finger guards that come with a 3D pen.
 Not all manufacturers include those.
-In some cases, children and adults the same, have burned the tips of their fingers when using 3D pens.
-Utilizing the included guards can protect you from these possible burns… but to be truthfully honest, I don’t think the Sunlu M1 needs to include them.
-Now don’t get me wrong, the ceramic tip does heat up to a pretty hot temperature, but I don’t think it ever gets hot enough to actually cause damage to the skin unless held or pressed against it.
-It’s great that they include them anyway, but I actually drew on my hand because of the low temp tip!
-Not recommended though, Safety First!
+In some cases, children and adults the same have burned the tips of their fingers when using 3D pens.
+Utilising the added guards can protect you from these possible burns… but to be truthfully honest, I don’t think the Sunlu M1 needs to include them.
+Now don’t get me wrong, the ceramic tip does heat up to a pretty hot temperature, but I don’t think it ever gets warm enough to cause damage to the skin unless held or pressed against it.
+It’s great that they include them anyway, but I drew on my hand because of the low temp tip!
+Not recommended, though, Safety First!

-The Sunlu M1 comes in a variety of colors (yellow, blue, white, black, and pink) and has two buttons on it. one button to extrude the filament which is known as the Operating key and one button to select PLA or PCL mode which adjusts the needed temperatures to work with the two different filaments.
-I would have preferred to have an LCD screen of sorts to show myself the difference between PLA and PCL, but I think I’m just being too greedy at this point.
+The Sunlu M1 comes in a variety of colours (yellow, blue, white, black, and pink) and has two buttons on it.
+One button to extrude the filament, which is known as the Operating key and one button to select PLA or PCL mode, which adjusts the needed temperatures to work with the two different filaments.
+I would have preferred to have an LCD screen of sorts to show myself the difference between PLA and PCL, but I think I’m just too greedy at this point.

 But, How does it Print!?

-Actually, pretty damn well.
-I was expecting this to overheat due to a long time of usage like most 3D pens do, but it actually kept going.
-I used it for about 30 minutes and I let me daughter (age 14) use it for about 2 hours continuous.
-The extrusion of the filament was pretty clean and quick, and the filament quality was amazing.
+Pretty damn well.
+I was expecting this to overheat due to a long time of usage like most 3D pens do, but it kept going.
+I used it for about 30 minutes, and I let my daughter (age 14) use it for about 2 hours continuous.
+The extrusion of the filament was pretty clean and quick, and the filament quality was terrific.

-When printing in layers (horizontally) as a typical tabletop FDM printer would everything was beyond my expectations.
+When printing in layers (horizontally) as a typical tabletop FDM printer would, everything was beyond my expectations.
 But then I tried printing vertically or diagonally?
-That’s when I realized this does not compare to a tabletop printer.
-It doesn’t cool as fast as it prints making it almost impossible to print a simple line straight up or diagonally from one edge to another without support.
+That’s when I realised this does not compare to a tabletop printer.
+It doesn’t cool as fast as it prints, making it almost impossible to print a simple line straight up or diagonally from one edge to another without support.